saburo70/PUMQTT.js/README.md

 should you prefer to install it on a VM (i.e. debian / ubuntu) , here some poitners :

 <code>
-  apt-get install erlang
+  apt-get install erlang<br>

-  apt-get install rabbitmq-server
+  apt-get install rabbitmq-server<br>

-  systemctl enable rabbitmq-server
+  systemctl enable rabbitmq-server<br>

-  systemctl start rabbitmq-server
+  systemctl start rabbitmq-server<br>
 </code>

 for it to work with websocket mqtt you must enable <b>mqtt</b> and <b>web_mqtt</b> plugins :